cyberreinxy/reinmax/README.md

-/*This code is just for practice purposes only*/
+This code is just for practice purposes only
-Don't use it for reference until further notice*/
+Don't use it for reference until further notice

+reinmaxdesign.com